Art Basel Miami Beach

 The main fair takes place in early December each year in the Miami Beach Convention Center and forms the cornerstone of Miami Art Week.

 As of 2024, the director of Art Basel Miami Beach is Bridget Finn.

 History

 Local Miami art collectors, including Don and Mera Rubell, worked to convince Art Basel fair organizers and local Florida government officials that Miami was a logical stop in the art world circuit.

-The Rubells, who were long-time art collectors had purchased a 40,000-square-foot warehouse for their growing art collection in the Wynwood neighborhood of Miami in 1993.
+The Rubells, who were long-time art collectors, had purchased a 40,000-square-foot warehouse for their growing art collection in the Wynwood neighborhood of Miami in 1993.
 They were then instrumental in wooing the Swiss-based Art Basel fair to begin a Miami edition.
 The inaugural Miami fair was originally scheduled for 2001, but was delayed after the 9/11 attacks.
+Due to its geographic location, Art Basel Miami Beach fair highlights Latin American galleries, artists and institutions.